p-w-g/baguette-todo/README.md

 It's planned to be a part of another project in future.
 It holds tasks and descriptions.

+## Disclaimer

+Runs on localhost.
+Recommended:
+>python3 -m http.server

+or if you have only installed python3 locally then
+>python -m http.server

+### Known issues:

+- running on Python 2 SimpleHTTPServer requires renaming js files' extensions from _.mjs to _.js and updating imports in each each script file

 ## Done

 - [done] Add task card feature